(Bariatric Surgery; Weight-Reduction Surgery)

 - Not allowing others to touch your incision

-- Do not drive or lift anything heavy until your doctor tells you it is safe.
-This may be up two weeks or more.
+- Do not lift anything heavy until your doctor tells you it is safe.
+This may be up 2 weeks or more.

 - You may have emotional changes after this surgery.
 Your doctor may refer you to a therapist.

 - Be sure to follow your doctor’s instructions.